abhijeetsnair/sept-assignment-1/README.md

 Assigmment 2)
-+ 1) Extended the Singleton pattern and the MVC pattern from Assignment1 and additionally implemented a Factory pattern consisting of classes Forecaster.java,ForecastIO.java,OpenWeatherIO.java,ForecasterFactory.java (PLEASE CHECK THE DESIGNPATTERNS.DOCX FILE UNDER DOCUMENTS FOLDER FOR EXPLANATION)
++ 1) Extended the Singleton pattern and the MVC pattern from Assignment1 and additionally implemented a Factory pattern consisting of classes 	Forecaster.java,ForecastIO.java,OpenWeatherIO.java,ForecasterFactory.java
- + 2) Implemented JUnit tests for all the core classes and objects +3) Used a continous integration tool Jenekins
+	(PLEASE CHECK THE DESIGNPATTERNS.DOCX FILE UNDER DOCUMENTS FOLDER FOR EXPLANATION) +2) Implemented JUnit tests for all the core classes and objects +3) Used a continous integration tool Jenkins
-+4) Product quality documented and additions of classes to assignment 2 shown in ProductQuality.txt file under documents folder
++4) Product quality documented and additions of classes to assignment 2 shown in ProductQuality.txt
+	file under documents folder (Documents/Assignment2/ProductQuality.txt) +5) Functionality implemented for both ForecastIO and OpenWeather +6) UML diagrams can be found under UML/Assignment2 +7)Documentation on how to use the program present under Documents/Assignment2 +8)Liecenses for OpenSource code acessed is mentioned licences.txt folder under Documents/liecenses.txt +9)Automated Build using Maven
++10)Forecast Display is tabbed(similar to tabbed browsing to display multiple graphs at once)

 # Peer Reviews
 #####s3477089 - Sarah Vasiliki Giapitzakis
 + Percentage Contributed : 25 %